IS492-SP26/lab-1-vibe-coding-101-Miokasa/README.md

 ## Ease of Use
 - Cursor: very easy to use, strong UI/UX, helpful previews.
-- Gemini: easy after disabling Todo Mode; otherwise slowed by unnecessary interaction.
+- Gemini: easy after disabling Todo Mode; otherwise slowed by unnecessary interaction.Also I think is very humor when you waiting for the output, there are many humor phrases make you laugh.

 ## Debugging Experience
-- Cursor: difficult because the same problems reappeared many times.
+- Cursor: Medium, because the same problems reappeared many times.
-- Gemini: fewer issues, easier to diagnose and tune.
+- Gemini: Medium, for the easier task with no issue, but with a more advanced version, these ai assistant seems like cannot solve the real problem.

 ## Flexibility and Customization
-- Cursor: flexible but fragile; changes often caused regressions.
+- Cursor: flexible, changes often caused regressions.
-- Gemini: flexible with strong internal structure; easier to extend.
+- Gemini: flexible ,and with no sandbox, morelike openclaw, can direclty change and fix the file on my computer, with strong internal structure; easier to extend.

 ---